MikeLanier/JMaze/README.md

   * add button with - to delete current maze.
 * Code to load/save a collection of mazes
-* Look for a way to post events from the ControlPanel to be caught by the MainFrm or Maze display panel
+* Look for a way to post events from the ControlPanel to be caught by the MainFrm or Maze display panel.
+(Found a way to post events from the RadialMenu.
+Can use that to post events from the control panel)
 * look at other algorithms
 * need to learn how to "package" my app so that I can run it outside of the IDE.
 Maven or Gradle may be the solution for this.
 Intellij seems to already have a hook for Maven
 * Auto solve the maze
 * Print the maze
----
 * _BUG:_ Change the location of the entrance/exit through control panel does not update the display
 * _BUG:_ Pick an entrance with Y set to south, draws one cell above maze to north